Are you afraid of not having a close relationship with your child?

-This program explores that, sometimes unconscious, patterned behavior and supports you to find peace in a different way.
+This program explores that, sometimes unconscious, patterned behaviour and supports you to find peace in a different way.

 This will urge you to begin to notice the way things are in your world currently.

-Then you can opt-in for a six week program of weekly interactive webinars.
+Then you can choose to continue your journey by joining the six-week program of weekly interactive webinars.
 All that you need to attend is an open mind and a willingness to inquire into your thoughts.

 - What it is about your child that makes you angry